Eloy Jiménez Preview, Player Props: White Sox vs. Diamondbacks

-On Wednesday, Eloy Jimenez (hitting .333 in his past 10 games) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
-First pitch is at 2:10 PM ET.
+Eloy Jimenez -- with a slugging percentage of .590 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the Arizona Diamondbacks, with Bryce Jarvis on the hill, on September 28 at 2:10 PM ET.

-In his previous game, he racked up four RBI (going 2-for-4 with a home run) against the Diamondbacks.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Diamondbacks.

 Sportsbook Promo Codes